The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 Ajax Load More Shortcode

-The standard [ajax_load_more] shortcode has the following parameters to help with set up and initiation of filters.
+The standard [ajax_load_more] shortcode has the following parameters to help set up and initiate a filter instance.

 Shortcode Builder